BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 reminder.

 > **Implementation**
-A) We do not use full screen applications that obscure the clock
+A) Not Applicable: we do not use full screen applications that obscure the clock
 B) We have nonetheless added the elapsed Time since login on the footer of the application